-- 29.1 a) Each driver may use no more than one engine for the entire Championship including all Events and official tests in which his team competes.
+Each car may use no more than one engine for the entire Championship including all Events and official tests in which his team competes.
 This engine may be rebuilt once during the season provided any parts which are replaced are of identical specification to the original parts.
-If the engine block, cylinder head, sump or cam cover are replaced during such a rebuild this will be considered a replacement engine (see below). - Should a driver use a replacement engine he will drop ten places on the starting grid for the next three races he takes part in.
-However, a penalty will not be incurred if the FIA technical delegate is satisfied that an engine has been genuinely damaged following an accident on the track.
-Once any such engine has been repaired it may be re-fitted to the car without incurring a penalty. - b) If an engine is changed-replaced, and the above penalty incurred, the original engine may be re-fitted without incurring a further penalty provided this is done before, or directly after, the three ten place grid penalties have been served. - c) If a driver is replaced at any point during the Championship the replacement driver must use the engine which the original driver had been using.
+If the engine block, cylinder head, sump or cam cover are replaced during such a rebuild this will be considered a replacement engine (see below).

+Should a car use a replacement engine, a ten grid place penalty will be imposed upon him for the next three races he takes part in.
+However, if the FIA technical delegate is satisfied that an engine has been genuinely damaged following an accident on the track, no penalty will be imposed if the accident is judged by the stewards to have been caused by a third party.
+Only one drop of ten grid places will be imposed if the driver is judged to have been solely responsible for it.

+If the FIA technical delegate is satisfied that an engine has been damaged due to a mechanical or electrical failure directly related to the engine or its periphery, and that this failure has not been caused purposely, only one drop of ten grid places will be imposed.

+Once any such engine has been repaired it may be re-fitted to the car before the start of the following event without incurring a penalty.

-- 29.2 An engine will be deemed to have been used once the car's timing transponder has shown that it has left the pit lane. - 29.3 After consultation with the relevant engine supplier the FIA will attach seals to each engine prior to it being used for the first time at an Event in order to ensure that no significant moving parts can be rebuilt or replaced (other than during the rebuild permitted by Article 29.1). - 29.4 For 2014 only, the seals on each engine may be broken once during the Championship season and the engine disassembled for the purpose of inspection under FIA supervision.
-Other than consumable items, such as gaskets, nuts, bolts and washers, no parts may be replaced without the agreement of the FIA and then only if there is evident physical wear or damage.
-If any other parts are replaced the driver concerned will drop ten places on the starting grid for the next three races he takes part in. - In subsequent years In addition to the rebuild permitted by Article 29.1 the engine cam cover seal(s) may be broken once for the purpose of checking and adjusting valve clearances.
-Such checks need not must be carried out under FIA supervision and new seal(s) will be applied to the cam cover the next time the engine is used at an official in season test or Event. - 29.5 Other than the straightforward replacement of one engine unit with another, a change will also be deemed to have taken place if any of the FIA seals are damaged or removed from the original engine after it has been used for the first time in any practice session (other than during the rebuild permitted by Article 29.1 or the checks permitted by Article 29.4).
+- b) If an engine is replaced, and the above penalty incurred, the original engine may be refitted without incurring a further penalty provided this is done before, or directly after, the three ten place grid penalties have been served. - c) If a driver is replaced at any point during the Championship the replacement driver must use the engine which the original driver had been using. - 29.2 An engine will be deemed to have been used once the car's timing transponder has shown that it has left the pit lane. - 29.3 a) After consultation with the relevant engine supplier the FIA will attach seals to each engine prior to it being used for the first time at an Event in order to ensure that no significant moving parts can be rebuilt or replaced (other than during the rebuild permitted by Article 29.1). - b) At his absolute discretion, the FIA technical delegate may enforce a system of a random assignment of engines to competitors of the same engine supplier prior to the first use of the engine, details of which will be communicated prior to the start of the season. - c) The FIA reserves the right to investigate and take any necessary action in order to ensure that engine mappings are done in a fair and equitable way between different competitors using an engine from the same manufacturer. - In addition to the rebuild permitted by Article 29.1 the engine cam cover seal(s) may be broken once for the purpose of checking and adjusting valve clearances.
+Such checks must be carried out under FIA supervision and new seal(s) will be applied to the cam cover.

+29.5 Other than the straightforward replacement of one engine unit with another, a change will also be deemed to have taken place if any of the FIA seals are damaged or removed from the original engine after it has been used for the first time in any practice session (other than during the rebuild permitted by Article 29.1 or the checks permitted by Article 29.4).